What is hypospadias?

 Hypospadias is a disorder that primarily affects male newborns.

-Prematurity and low birth weight are also considered risk factors for hypospadias.
+Prematurity, low birth weight, and twin gestation are also considered risk factors for hypospadias.

 What are the symptoms of hypospadias?